Posted on: Tuesday 14th May, 2019

 With a cost of just £10 and minimal administration, it’s easy to see why directors would choose this procedure to close down their company.
 However, there are disadvantages that become clear on closer inspection, and specific advantages of choosing a different route.

 Creditors’ Voluntary Liquidation (CVL) is a formal insolvency procedure that requires the appointment of a licensed insolvency practitioner (IP).
-The associated fees are far higher than those for company dissolution, but voluntary liquidation offers some valuable benefits to directors; most notably that they can claim redundancy pay and other statutory entitlements in many cases.
+The associated fees are far higher than those for company dissolution, but an insolvent liquidation offers some valuable benefits to directors; most notably that they can claim redundancy pay and other statutory entitlements in many cases.

 Redundancy Claims UK has vast experience of making claims on behalf of limited company directors.
 We understand the process of claiming redundancy as a director, and how to maximise a claim.